Our Blog

 A report in Psychology Today showed a direct link between toxic positivity and increased cases of depression and anxiety, as it discourages individuals from expressing or processing distressing feelings, leading to emotional stagnation.

-Having a good understanding of what toxic positivity looks like in a workplace setting is the first essential step towards dealing with it successfully.
-Cultivating emotional authenticity, encouraging open communication and promoting a balanced range of emotions can help mitigate the harmful consequences of this burgeoning issue.
+Having a good understanding and a proactive mindset about what toxic positivity looks like in a workplace setting is the first essential step towards dealing with it successfully.
+Cultivating emotional authenticity, encouraging open communication, and promoting a balanced range of emotions while providing constructive feedback can help mitigate the harmful consequences of this burgeoning issue.

 Why Do Employees Engage in Toxic Positivity at Work?